mnieber/gen/README.md

    would be "backend:service".

 3. Resources are rendered into artifacts.
 The rendering process uses the graph-structure that connects all the resources.
-In the example that describes a dockerized service that uses pytest, we can set up the rendering rules such that the pytest pip package is installed inside the Dockerfile (based on the `PipDependency("pytest")` and `Dockerfile("python_3.8")` resources in the graph).
+In our example we can set up the rendering rules such that the pytest pip package is installed inside the Dockerfile
+   (based on the `PipDependency("pytest")` and `Dockerfile("python_3.8")` resources in the graph).